Matthias1590/EasySockets/README.md

 ```

 # Examples
-The easysockets module contains 3 main classes: ServerSocket, ClientSocket and Connection.
+The easysockets module contains 3 main classes: `ServerSocket`, `ClientSocket` and `Connection`.
 Below are examples on how to use each of them.

+`ServerSocket`:
 ```py
 # The ServerSocket class is used to create a server socket, to create an instance of the ServerSocket class you need a client handler, a client handler is a function that will be passed a connection, the client handler function can then, as the name suggests, handle the client/connection
 server_socket = ServerSocket(client_handler=lambda connection: connection.send(b"Hello, world!"))  # This handler just sends "Hello, world!" and then closes the connection